Responsibility - ESG

 Our safety rules and procedures specify detailed requirements for the safety of our operations and the operations of our subcontractors.

-There were no occupational accidents at the Group during the period under review in this sustainability report.
+There were no accidents leading to absence in our Group during the period under review concerned by this sustainability report.
 Amongst other things, we prevent accidents by means of safety walks, which involve monitoring compliance with safety instructions by our employees and subcontractors.

 We identify potential risks at each site before any work is carried out and report these to the management.
-Our Board of Directors also monitors through regular reporting the safety of the work carried out by, and for, the Group in conjunction with each board meeting, i.e. at least every other month.
+Our Board of Directors monitors the safety of the work carried out by, and for, the Group through regular reporting in conjunction with each board meeting, i.e. at least every other month.

 The estimated health and safety impacts of products and services